-Action Deliverables Timeline Responsibility 3.
-Build respect for Aboriginal and Torres Strait Islander cultures and histories 3.1 Support one or more external NAIDOC week events.
-RAP Internal Working Group to participate in at least one of these events.
-First week in July 2024, 2025 Reconciliation Officer by celebrating NAIDOC Week.
-3.2 Review HR policies and procedures to remove barriers to staff participating in NAIDOC Week.
-March 2024, 2025 Manager People and Culture 3.3 Promote and encourage participation in external NAIDOC events to all staff including removing any barriers.
+3.3 Promote and encourage participation in external NAIDOC events to all staff including removing any barriers.
 June 2024, 2025 Reconciliation Officer 4.
-Care for Country and promote connection to Country in the Town 4.1 Engage the Mindeera Advisory Group and Aboriginal stakeholders on Town projects or collaborations to understand the cultural significance of care on the flora, fauna and waterways in the Town.
-January 2024, December 2025 Strategic Projects Manager 4.2 Continue with existing native planting program and restoration of wildlife corridors and habitat with regular engagement of the Mindeera Advisory Group, including identification of endemic native plants to the area.
-January 2024, December 2025 Manager Infrastructure Operations 4.3 Conduct research and consultation with Elders and the Whadjuk Cultural Advice Committee to develop dual naming process and protocols for the Town.
-December 2024 Reconciliation Officer
+Care for Country and promote connection to Country in the Town 4.1 Engage the Mindeera Advisory group and Aboriginal stakeholders on Town projects or collaborations to understand the cultural significance of care on the flora, fauna and waterways in the Town January 2024, December 2025 Strategic Projects Manager 4.2 Continue with existing native planting program and restoration of wildlife corridors and habitat with regular engagement of the Mindeera Advisory group, including identification of endemic native plants to the area.
+January 2024, December 2025 Manager Infrastructure Operations 4.3 Conduct research and consultation with Elders and the Whadjuk Cultural Advice Committee to develop of dual naming process and protocols for the Town.
+December 2024 Reconciliation Officer 5.
+Promote healing, and flora and fauna restoration, at local sites of significance to promote reconciliation.
+5.1 Work with Mindeera Advisory group and other Aboriginal stakeholders to scope the feasibility of restoring the Mindeera Spring to more natural conditions ("daylighting" of the Spring.)
+December 2025 Strategic Projects Manager 5.2 Identify local sites of significance and, in consultation with Traditional Owners, promote storytelling, ceremonial activity and truth telling in these places December 2025 Reconciliation Officer

-5. Promote healing, and flora and fauna restoration, at local sites of significance to promote reconciliation.
-5.1 Work with Mindeera Advisory Group and other Aboriginal stakeholders to scope the feasibility of restoring the Mindeera Spring to more natural conditions ("daylighting" of the Spring.)
-December 2025 Strategic Projects Manager 5.2 Identify local sites of significance and, in consultation with Traditional Owners, promote storytelling, ceremonial activity and truth telling in these places.
-December 2025 Reconciliation Officer 6.
-Develop and sustain a commitment to truth telling through Town communications, events, dates of significance, and community engagement.
-6.1 Build on opportunities for changing the date (26 January) within the Town and holding a public ceremony on an alternate date that celebrates and is inclusive of Aboriginal and Torres Strait Islander histories.
-December 2025 Reconciliation Officer 6.2 Create, implement and convey a Reconciliation Community Engagement and Communication Plan grounded on the Uluru Statement from the Heart, that includes cultural knowledge sharing, truth telling of Noongar local and regional history and Noongar Boodja (past and present), for our community.
+6. Develop and sustain a commitment to truth telling through Town communications,-events, dates of significance, and 6.1 Build on opportunities for changing the date (26 January) within the Town and holding a public ceremony on an alternate date that celebrates and is inclusive of Aboriginal and Torres Strait Islander histories December 2025 Reconciliation Officer community engagement.
+6.2 Create, implement and convey a Reconciliation Community Engagement And Communication Plan grounded on the Uluru Statement from the Heart, that includes cultural knowledge sharing, truth telling of Noongar local and regional history and Noongar Boodja (past and present), for our community.
 December 2025 Reconciliation Officer